takemobiteam/takemobi-test.github.io/docs/index.md

 ## Plan Output

-Plans are sent back as records in a AWS Kinesis data stream, each record representing a trip.
+Plans are sent back as records in a AWS Kinesis data stream, each record representing one or more trips.
 Records include metadata and a payload.

 Each trip has a unique transfer_id.
 If a trip is updated or deleted during regular planning or via API calls, a record will be sent with the same transfer_id as a trip that has been sent previously.